Skip to main content

 Key features

-• Centralized content management: Upload documents and ingest data from workflows into organized Knowledge Bases
+• Centralized content management: Upload documents into organized Knowledge Bases

 • Multiple content sources: Manage content by splitting it across different sources for better organization